-The Liberty Online Catalog searches all Syracuse Florence print and media collections and can be accessed from any device with Internet service or via the dedicated PC on the ground floor.
-Books are categorized in the Library of Congress Classification (LOC) system and, unless kept on course reserve in the Library Office (identified by “RES” preceding the call number), are retrievable by library users:
+The Library Catalog can be accessed from any device with Internet service or via the dedicated PC on the ground floor of the library.
+Books are classified using the Library of Congress Classification (LOC) system and, unless kept on course reserve in the Library Office (identified by “RES” preceding the call number), are retrievable by library users in the following locations:

 N – Visual Arts (Sala Artemisia, ground floor)

 NA-NX – Architecture, Sculpture, Drawing, Painting, Arts in general (Sala Brunelleschi, ground floor)

-A-D – Religion, Ancient Civilization, Archealogy, History (Sala Virgilio, lower level)
+A-D – Religion, Ancient Civilization, Archeology, History (Sala Virgilio, lower level)

 E-M – Anthropology, Social Sciences, Political Science, Law, Education, Music (Sala Machiavelli, lower level)

 P-Z – Literature, Science, Medicine, Agriculture, Technology (Sala Dante, lower level)

-A copy of every textbook (except those for Italian language courses) is available on reserve in the Library Office for 2-hour consultations.
-Additional copies may be available for semester-long circulation on a first-come, first-served basis.
-Please check with the Library Coordinator about the availability of extra copies before buying course texts.
+A copy of every required textbook and most recommended texts is kept on course reserve in the Library Office for 2-hour consultations.
+Extra copies of some textbooks may be available for semester-long circulation.
+You may want to check with the Library Coordinator about the availability of extra copies before buying course texts.

-Unless extra library copies are available, students should purchase their own copies of textbooks at the Paperback Exchange bookshop and their Italian-language textbooks at La Feltrinelli bookshop, as the availability of course reserves is limited and cannot be guaranteed when needed.
+Unless extra library copies are available for semester loan, students should purchase their non-language textbooks at the Paperback Exchange bookshop and their Italian-language textbooks at La Feltrinelli bookshop, as the availability of course reserves is limited and cannot be guaranteed when needed.